-Instructor's final grade reports are submitted to the Dean of Student Access and Success in accordance to the due date indicated in the Academic Calendar, Appendix J. Full-time faculty also enters the student's final grades in BANNER, in the SFAALST screen.
-The only acceptable referenced grades are "A", "B", "C", "D", "F", "UF", "P", "R", "I".
-"RC", "NC" and "CR, or "P" and "R" and are applied to designated courses only.
+Instructor's final grade reports are submitted to the Vice President of Academics and Student Services in accordance with the due date indicated in the Academic Calendar, Appendix J. Full-time faculty also enters the student's final grades in BANNER, in the SFAALST screen.
+The only acceptable referenced grades are "A", "B", "C", "D", "F", "UF", "P", "R", "I", "RC", "NC", and "CR", or "P" and "R" are applied to designated courses only.

 If recording "I" grades, faculty should adhere to the In Progress (I) Grade procedure.
 Faculty are not permitted to issue or record a "W" as a student's final grade on the final grade report.
 Instructors will sign the final grade report and retain a copy for their records.
-For faculty located off-campus, a fax or e-mail is an acceptable delivery mode until the original final grade reports arrives through regular mail.
+For faculty located off-campus, fax or e-mail is an acceptable delivery mode until the original final grade reports arrive through regular mail.